MichaelVargas31/Flix/README.md

 - [ ] Customize the UI.

 The following **additional** features are implemented:
+- User can click on the poster and load the trailer
 - [ ] List anything else that you can get done to improve the app functionality!
-- User can click on the poster view to load the trailer
+- User can view reviews from IMDB or rotten tomatoes about the movie

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):